Cafe Ruyi in Miami

 - When was Cafe Ruyi in Miami last inspected?

-- Cafe Ruyi in Miami was last inspected by Florida DBPR on December 4, 2025.
+- Cafe Ruyi in Miami was last inspected by Florida DBPR on May 7, 2026.
 The result was: Inspection Completed - No Further Action.

 - What are the most common violations at Cafe Ruyi in Miami?

-- The most frequently cited violations at Cafe Ruyi in Miami are: Food contact surfaces, Proper hand/arm washing, Clean multi-use utensils.
+- The most frequently cited violations at Cafe Ruyi in Miami are: Proper hand/arm washing, Food contact surfaces, Clean multi-use utensils.

 - How many health inspections has Cafe Ruyi in Miami had?

-- Cafe Ruyi in Miami has had 21 inspections on record with Florida DBPR, averaging 11.3 violations per inspection, above the statewide average of 5.2.
+- Cafe Ruyi in Miami has had 22 inspections on record with Florida DBPR, averaging 11.2 violations per inspection, above the statewide average of 5.2.

 - What did the most recent inspection of Cafe Ruyi in Miami find?

-- Cafe Ruyi in Miami was most recently inspected on December 4, 2025 with 10 violation(s), including 1 high-priority violation(s).
+- Cafe Ruyi in Miami was most recently inspected on May 7, 2026 with 9 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Cafe Ruyi in Miami ever been shut down?